steve-caron-dynatrace/hot2020-k8s-openshift/02_Deploy_OneAgent_Operator/README.md

 Go in Settings -> Integration -> Dynatrace API

-1. Click on Generate Token
+1. Click on <b>Generate Token</b>
 2. Enter a name for your token (e.g. k8sOperator)
-3. Copy the token value and paste it in your cheat sheet (API_TOKEN)
+3. Copy the token value and paste it to your bastion terminal script prompt : API token
-4. Don't forget to click on the Save button
+4. Don't forget to click on the <b>Generate</b> button

 ![api_token](assets/api_token.png)